Connecticut Human Trafficking Lawyer

 Connecticut’s Human Trafficking laws are codified in C.G.S.
 53a-192a.
 As the best Stamford Connecticut criminal lawyers know, you can be arrested for Human Trafficking in Connecticut when police believe you are using coercion to compel or induce another person into engaging in either sexual activity or labor activity in exchange for money.
 Human Traffickers in Connecticut typically take advantage of the vulnerabilities of a potential target’s young age or poverty in order to lure them into these exploitative arrangements.
 Once the victims become engaged in these trafficking rings, police believe that these people are too afraid to escape.
 These victims fear the consequences of emancipation.
 Victims often face threats of physical harm to them or their families, threats of deportation and calls to immigration authorities, threats to withhold travel or other legal documentation, and financial threats to those individuals who may have been homeless prior to entering the arrangement.
 Know, however, that the best Stamford Connecticut sex crimes attorneys realize that many people who claim they are victims of Human Trafficking might be consenting adults who fabricate these threats in exchange for leniency in their own cases.
 These are issues that your top Stamford and Greenwich Connecticut criminal attorneys vet out during the defense phase of your Stamford Connecticut Human Trafficking arrest under CGS 53a-192a.

-Penalties for Human Trafficking Arrests in Connecticut – The Crime of Coercion
+What Are The Penalties for Human Trafficking Arrests in Connecticut?